Dynamical polarization, optical conductivity and plasmon mode of a linear triple component fermionic system: Response functions of TCFs

 In the interacting limit, the zero frequency peak vanishes and new peaks emerge at frequencies corresponding to the plasmon gaps.
-The magnitudes of interband absorption gets suppressed for both Weyl fermions and TCF but the location of the absorption edges remain unaltered.
+The magnitudes of interband absorption gets reduced for both Weyl fermions and TCFs but the location of the absorption edges remain unaltered.